TakafumiSakagami/cpiaengine/README.md

 The Kanon demo was built using an early version of SepiaNVL, so it's a bit messy.
 It recreates the opening dialogue of Key's Kanon, as well as part of the intro movie.

-Focus points include: white fades instead of black fades, CGs, transitions, pans, music and voice playback, and a traditional presentation style.
+Focus points include: white fades instead of black fades, CGs, transitions, pans, music and voice playback, a namebox-less textbox, and a traditional presentation style.

 ### By Your Side